navyatripathi/Kidney-Disease-Classification-MLflow-DVC/README.md

 # Kidney Disease Classification 🔬

 An end-to-end deep learning project for classifying kidney tumors using transfer learning with VGG-16.
-This project integrates MLflow for experiment tracking and uses Docker for containerized deployment on AWS, delivering a scalable, secure, and cloud-ready
+This project integrates MLflow for experiment tracking and uses Docker for containerized deployment on AWS, delivering a scalable, secure, and cloud-ready solution.

 ---